-We have assisted numerous companies in executing successful Proposals and we would be pleased to meet with you to see if this could be a viable option for you.
+We have assisted numerous companies in executing successful Creditor Proposals in Vancouver, and would be pleased to meet with you to see if this could be a viable option for you.

 Once a Division I Proposal is filed, we are required to call a meeting of creditors within 21 days from the date of the Proposal.
 We will prepare a report to your creditors that includes the causes of your financial situation and our recommendation with respect to supporting the terms of your Proposal.